icon-project/icon-bridge/docs/getting-started.md

 ##  Dependencies:
-The following must be installed on your PC for piecewise deployment and testnet/mainnet deployment.
+The following must be installed on your PC for multi stepwise deployment and testnet/mainnet deployment.
 - Docker
 - java 11 and gradle 6.7.1
 - goloop